How to Choose The Right Material For Your Sex Toy

 We believe it’s essential to choose a body safe material that will stay in perfect condition for a long time.
 If you do choose a toy with vibrations, we suggest that you choose a rechargeable one.
 One of the main worries about toys with batteries is that it’s recommended that you take out the batteries when it's not in use.
 Therefore, in a long-term use, non-rechargeable toys, that you throw away after a couple of uses are definitely a bad idea.

-Our favorite materials are all non-porous, without phthalates or any dangerous/toxic agents.
+Our favorite materials are obviously non-porous, phthalates-free and withtout any dangerous/toxic agents.
 They can even be sterilized in boiling water, if they don’t contain any electronic components.

 - Porcelain (just like our DALIA)